shez4/shez4/README.md

 ---

 ## 📂 Featured Projects
-Some of my favourite projects—click to explore!
+Some of my favourite projects

 1. **Carlton**
    *A website that sells watches*